UttaranB127/Text2Gestures/README.md

 # Text2Gestures: A Transformer Network for Generating Emotive Body Gestures for Virtual Agents

 This is the readme to use the code for "Text2Gestures: A Transformer Network for Generating Emotive Body Gestures for Virtual Agents".
+Our code is tested on Ubuntu 18.04 LTS with python 3.7.

 ## Installation